microsoft/iomt-fhir/docs/BicepInstallation.md

 The mapping configurations for device content and converting to FHIR need to be added to the 'template' container in the deployed Azure Storage blob.
 Navigate to the  Storage Account and select the 'template' storage container.
 From there, upload the configurations to complete set up of the IoMT FHIR Connector.

-More information on mapping templates can be found [here](https://github.com/microsoft/iomt-fhir/blob/7794cbcc463e8d26c3097cd5e2243d770f26fe45/docs/Configuration.md).
-Full examples can be found in the repository under [/sample/templates](https://github.com/microsoft/iomt-fhir/tree/7794cbcc463e8d26c3097cd5e2243d770f26fe45/sample/templates)
+More information on mapping templates can be found [here](./Configuration.md).
+Full examples can be found in the repository under [../sample/templates](../sample/templates/)

+### Additional Deployment Notes
-To view the progress of the deployment, navigate to the resource group in Azure Portal and select the 'Deployments' tab under 'Settings' in the left panel.
-Outputs from each deployment step are visible in the terminal following completion.
+To view the progress of a deployment, navigate to the resource group in Azure Portal and select the 'Deployments' tab under 'Settings' in the left panel.

 All deployment options reference separate Bicep files that are used to provision a set of resources.
 To redeploy a specific supporting Bicep file, run the following command:
 ```PowerShell